 - Any claim for interest may take the debt into a higher banding of legal costs and court fees

-- If enforcement action is required we will discuss with you the most suitable enforcement action and provide a fee estimate which will be in addition to the costs set out above.
+- If steps are required to force the debtor to pay we will discuss with you the most suitable enforcement action and provide a fee estimate which will be in addition to the costs set out above.
 All means of enforcement involving the court will incur an additional court fee.

 We may be able to agree a fixed fee to pursue a debt for greater clarity on the cost to be incurred.

-Our hourly rates range from £100 to £240 (plus VAT) based on level of qualification and experience.
+Our standard hourly rates for work of this type range from £220 to £320 plus VAT (£264 to £384 in total) based on level of qualification and experience.

-Disbursements are costs related to your matter that are payable to third parties.
+Disbursements are costs related to your matter that are payable to third parties, for example enquiry or enforcement fees.
 We handle the payment of the disbursements on your behalf.

 If court proceedings need to be issued, a court fee will be payable in addition to our charges.
 Details can be found on the following link: